zacatac/daedalus/README.md

 +    assert add(-1, 1) == 0  # random.randint(1, 100) replaced with the correct expected result
 ```

+Hitting a bit of a wall with diff generation.
+Went with an approach that just replaces entire files for now.
+The downside to this is that it requires printing a lot more context than is necessary for large files.
+But we can overcome this later!

 # Roadmap

 - support reading in multiple test and source files